Cosmonaut-itc/CovidCheckPoint/README.md

 you accept or not employees.
 (Every day that passes is an extra live).

-- If you give access to a person who does not have authorization, you are going to lose a live, same way if you dont give access to people that have everything in order.
+- If you give access to a person who does not have authorization, you are going to loose a live, same way if you dont give access to people that have everything in order.

 - If you have no mistakes while playing you can get streaks, this will boost your